oshisamarasinghe/Python-Wrapper-for-MstatX-Tool/README.md

 Prerequisites -
 	Biopython Library,
-	Mstatx.exe (can be found in the source file)
+	Mstatx.exe (can be found in the project)

 Run example - python mstatx_test.py